 The Lifetime Giving Societies

-The Lifetime Giving Societies is NC State University’s most prestigious donor recognition organization.
-Through the Societies, the university honors the leadership and extraordinary support of alumni, friends, faculty and staff.
-Private donors have a vital role in shaping the university’s future, and the Societies provide the means to recognize its most generous supporters.
+Membership in the Lifetime Giving Societies is NC State’s most prestigious donor recognition.
+Through the societies, the university honors the leadership and extraordinary support of alumni, friends, faculty and staff.
+Private donors have a vital role in shaping the university’s future, and the Lifetime Giving Societies provide the means to recognize our most generous supporters.